Krealer/the-tabyrinth-of-insight/README.md

 # Grid Game

 A simple 30×30 grid-based pathfinding game using HTML, CSS, and JavaScript.
 No sprites, no dependencies — pure DOM and styles.
+The level layout is now handcrafted rather than randomly generated.

 ### Features
 - Responsive design for PC and mobile (click or tap to move)
 - A* smart pathfinding
-- Optional impassable wall tiles (remove for an open grid)
+- Handcrafted layout with optional impassable walls
 - Smooth animation

 ### Core Truth Tiles